 - Enough carbohydrate has been taken prior to exercise, to provide the muscles with the required energy and prevent a 'hypo'.

 - Excess insulin has not been administered, as this reduces blood glucose levels, as does exercise.
 This could lead to ketoacidosis.

-- Always carry a fast acting source of carbohydrate such as glucose tablets or a sugary drink.
+- Always carry a fast-acting source of carbohydrates such as glucose tablets or a sugary drink.

 - Drink plenty of fluid throughout.